Sanctuary Music Arena

 The Sanctuary Music Arena was a 22,000 sq ft, 3,500 capacity music venue in Denbigh North, Milton Keynes in the UK, and most well known for its connection to the rave scene.

+The success of the first Dreamscape events led to the building being re-purposed to a dedicated music venue, and hosting promoters such as Helter Skelter, Gatecrasher, Slammin Vinyl, and Garage Nation, until its eventual closure in 2004.

 Origins

-Originally intended for industrial use, the unit was built speculatively in 1990 but failed to find a tenant due to the early 1990s' recession.
-It was first used as a music venue by ESP Promotions to host their inaugural Dreamscape raves from December 1991, after ESP Promotions owner (the late Murray Beetson) had reached an agreement with the landlord for short-term event hire.
-Beetson had been looking for a larger venue after the success of his nights at Milwaukees nightclub, Bedfordshire.
+The site was originally intended for industrial use, as part of the wider Bletchley plan in the 1950s that saw the development of the adjacent Denbigh West industrial area.
+Designed in 1989 by Dryden-Johnson Architects, the unit was built speculatively in 1990 to host Indoor Cricket but failed to find a tenant for that purpose.

+It was first used as a music venue by ESP Promotions to host their inaugural Dreamscape raves from December 1991, when the late Murray Beetson had reached an agreement with the landlord for short-term event hire.

 Dreamscape

+Beetson had been looking for a larger venue after the success of his ESP Promotions nights at the Roadmender in Northampton and Milwaukees nightclub in Bedfordshire.

-As it was never designed for this purpose, there were a number of licensing conditions to be met before the go ahead was given by the local authorities, one of which was the installation of additional fire exits – at ESP's expense – to cope with the planned 4,000 capacity.
+As the building was never designed for this purpose, there were a number of licensing conditions to be met before the go ahead was given by the local authorities, one of which was the installation of additional fire exits – at ESP's expense – to cope with the planned 4,000 capacity.
 Due to the success of the four Dreamscape parties held at the venue from December 1991 to May 1992 (each party selling out in advance), entrepreneur Tony Rosenberg purchased the site and had it re-purposed into a dedicated music venue.

-After closing in the autumn of 1992 for the redevelopment work to take place, the venue reopened in December as The Sanctuary Music Arena and included dedicated toilet and bar facilities with an ancient Rome theme running throughout, as well as adding a second smaller dance arena upstairs.
+After closing in the autumn of 1992 for the redevelopment work to take place, the venue reopened in December as The Sanctuary Music Arena and included dedicated bar facilities, with an ancient Rome theme running throughout, as well as adding a second smaller dance arena upstairs.
 Due to the redesign and additional features, the licensed capacity of the venue was reduced to 3,500 people.

+Between 1991 and 1998, thirty Dreamscape nights were organised, many at the Sanctuary, but it also led to a club tour across the UK visiting venues including The Edge in Coventry.

+ESP Promotions also released two Dreamscape mix CD compilations, Dreamscape Vol. 1 - Extra Sensory Perception (mixed by Slipmatt, DJ Sy, and DJ Randall) and Dreamscape Vol.2 - The Vision (mixed by DJ Vibes, Mickey Finn, and Top Buzz).

+Beetson died 17 March 1996 in a car accident.